pvtl/docker-dev/README.md

 docker-compose up -d --build --force-recreate   # 4.
 Rebuild & start the new env
 ```

-*This will also install the latest versions of PHP, Redis, NodeJS and NPM.
+*This will also install the latest versions of PHP, Redis, NodeJS and NPM.*

-### Important Breaking Changes

-* The MySQL hostname and container name has changed from `db` to `mysql`.
-This enables us to add other DB's in the future without the naming convention getting confusing (eg. MongoDB, PostgreSQL).
-* PHP 7.2 and Apache server have been separated into their own containers (`php72-fpm` and `apache` respectively).
-* PHP 5 is now PHP 5.6 specifically.
-The URL has changed to: `<project>.php56.localhost`
-* You can use `<project>.pub.localhost` (Laravel) URL's with any PHP version now.
-Eg: `<project>.php56.pub.localhost`
-* We recommend you specify a PHP version number in the URL's of your projects rather than rely on the default.
-It's currently PHP 7.2, but this may change in the future.

 ---